6 of the best Baltimore Album Quilts

 Two-tone colours combine with a floral border

 While some of the designs in this gallery include sashing between the individual blocks and the border, this design confidently sets the elements against the white space surrounding them.
-The composition is held together with its green and red colour scheme and in the flowing shapes of the different blocks as there arranged alongside each other.
+The composition is held together with its green and red colour scheme and in the flowing shapes of the different blocks as they are arranged alongside each other.

 16 quilt blocks to explore